seemoo-lab/natural-disaster-mobility/README.md

 For more information on the underlying model, please refer to our paper.
 If you use this model or code in your own work, we are happy to receive a citation.

-> Milan Schmittner, Max Maass, Tom Schons, and Matthias Hollick, “**Reverse Engineering Human Mobility in Large-scale Natural Disasters**,” in *ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM)*, November 2017, Miami Beach, USA.
+Milan Schmittner, Max Maass, Tom Schons, and Matthias Hollick, “**Reverse Engineering Human Mobility in Large-scale Natural Disasters**,” in *ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM)*, November 2017, Miami Beach, USA.

 ## Reproducibility

-For the sake of reproducibility, we include the complete evaluation scripts to generate all the plots in our paper.
-To simulate all scenarios and generate all plots (requires Python packages `numpy` and `matplotlib`), simply run (**Warning**: might take several days to complete):
+For the sake of reproducibility, we provide the complete experimental data set that was used for the plots in our paper (requires Python packages `numpy` and `matplotlib`) at [10.5281/zenodo.836815](https://doi.org/10.5281/zenodo.836815).

+Alternatively, you may generate the data set yourself by running (**warning**: simulations might take several days to complete):
 ```
 ./exp.py
 ```
-After completion, experiment data and plots will be available in a folder `out/<DATE>/{reports,plots}`.
+After completion, experiment data and plots will be available in `out/<DATE>/{reports,plots}`.